 A blue coin rolls round two yellow coins which touch.
 The coins are the same size.
 How many revolutions does the blue coin make when it rolls all the way round the yellow coins?
 Investigate for a. . . .

-Prove that the shaded area of the semicircle is equal to the area of the inner circle.
+Semicircles are drawn on the sides of a rectangle.
+Prove that the sum of the areas of the four crescents is equal to the area of the rectangle.

 Can you discover whether this is a fair game?